 Health indicators for rural areas are quite poor in comparison with urban areas.
-In the maternal and child health space, only 43.7% of mothers availed at least three antenatal care visits in rural areas as compared to 74.7% in urban areas; percentage of births assisted by a skilled personnel is 73.4% in urban against 37.4% in rural areas.
-Similarly, infant mortality rate is 41.7% in urban areas as compared to 62.1% in rural areas. (source: NFHS 3)
+In the maternal and child health space, only 54% of mothers availed at least four antenatal care visits in rural areas as compared to 68% in urban areas; 40% women consumed iron folic acid for 100 days or more when they were pregnant in rural areas vs 54% in urban.
+Similarly, infant mortality rate (IMR) is 28.6 in urban areas as compared to 38.4 in rural areas.
+(Source: NFHS 5)

 For a healthy pregnancy and infancy, regular monitoring through visits with a health-care provider is essential for timely detection of high risk factors, ensuring prompt referral and appropriate treatment, prevention of life-threatening complications and reduction of child mortality.
 However, inadequate access to public health care services in rural areas becomes a barrier while private health-care is usually unreliable and unaffordable.
 There is thus an urgent unmet need for improved access to home-based diagnostic, monitoring and curative services during the antenatal period and during childhood, which will also ensure reduction in costs of health care.